This post may contain affiliate links. Please read my disclosure.

 When new visitors come to your website, you want to tell them what you're all about.
 This is where you get a chance to show how awesome you are and why they should keep coming back to your blog.

 Your about me page should really show your reader what value you can offer them.
 What is your blog about?
 Why will they love it?
 What makes you credible on the topic?
+This is extremely important.
+You need to show your readers why they should trust you.
+Prove it.

 These are all questions you should be answering in your About Me page.
 I recommend going out to some of your favorite bloggers sites and reading their pages to get an idea of the kind of info to include.